Mehedi752/Note-App-Using-Basic-Mongoose/readme.md

-Create schemas and models, define required fields and types.
+- ✅ Create, Read, Update, Delete (CRUD) for Notes and Users
-Perform core CRUD operations: Create, Read, Update, and Delete for notes and users.
+- 📘 Mongoose Schemas with field types, enums, `timestamps`, and `versionKey: false`
-Explore schema options like timestamps and versionKey.
+- 🔐 Learn how to structure a project professionally using **Controllers, Routes, Services, Models**
-Learn how to structure a project professionally using models, routes, services, and controllers.
+- 🛡️ Integrate TypeScript with Mongoose for type safety and scalability.
-Integrate TypeScript with Mongoose for type safety and scalability.
+- 📦 RESTful API practices and conventions
-Build a complete User model with interfaces and CRUD functionalities.
+- 📂 Clean project architecture for maintainability